VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 > long-run.

 > *Domain Expert*: We have a similar scenario with another bounded
 > context that we'll be looking at later.
-In this case we can't make any
+In this case, we can't make any
 > changes to the bounded context, we no longer have an up to date copy
 > of the source code.